Vietnam.vn - Nền tảng quảng bá Việt Nam

 Children are examined at the Pediatrics Department, Tam Anh General Hospital System.
 Photo: Moc Thao

 For example, in early June, the Bac Ninh Center for Disease Control (CDC) recorded two cases of meningococcal disease in Yen Phong district.
-The children were a 4-year-old boy and a 9-year-old girl, sisters in the same family, who had not been vaccinated against meningococcal disease.
-At the end of May, the children had symptoms of fever, headache, cough, and runny nose.
-The clinic prescribed medicine but it did not help.
+The patients were a 4-year-old boy and a 9-year-old girl, siblings from the same family, who had not been vaccinated against meningococcal disease.
+In late May, the children had symptoms of fever, headache, cough, and runny nose, and although they were prescribed medication at a clinic, their condition did not improve.

 Subsequently, the children developed scattered necrotic purpura all over their bodies, accompanied by pain, and had to be transferred to the National Children's Hospital for treatment.
 To date, the health condition of the two children is stable, and no similar cases have been recorded.